SpenceKonde/DxCore/README.md

 ### [Installation](Installation.md)
 ### [Making a cheap UPDI programmer](MakeUPDIProgrammer.md)

-# DACore - Arduino support for DA-series parts
+# DxCore - Arduino support for DA-series parts and future DB-series
 This is a very early version of the Arduino core to support the new DA-series AVR microcontrollers from Microchip.
 These are the latest and highest spec 8-bit AVR microcontrollers from Microchip - it is likely that these were what would have been the megaAVR 1-series parts, but these have taken the product line to a whole new level.
 With up to 128k flash, 16k SRAM, 55 I/O pins, 6 UART ports, 2 SPI and I2C ports, and all the exciting features of the tinyAVR 1-series and megaAVR 0-series parts like the event system, the modern timers, the improved interrupts... but for almost every major system, they've added some significant improvement.
 You liked the type A timer?
 Well now you have two of them.
 You wished you could make a type B timer count events?
 You can do that.
 Combine two TCB's into one so you can time longer events?
 Yup.
 More bits of accuracy on the ADC?
 Yup - this is a 12-bit ADC - and the DAC is 10-bit too!

 These parts depart from the naming scheme used for AVR devices in the past; these are named AVR followed by the size of the flash, in KB, followed by DA, then the number of pins.
 At this time, only the 128K parts are available; the AVR128DA datasheet has listed planned memory capacities for the available pin counts.
 Note that the pin count also determines how many of certain peripherals the parts have available - parts with more pins have more peripherals to do things with those pins.